yafeng/SpectrumAI/README.md

 4. After you set everything, ctrl-A to select all codes and click run.

 ## To generate mirror plots for a list of synthetic peptides (to be updated)
+"plot_mirror_image.R" is the R script to generate the mirror plot in Figure 3C.
+The mirror plot is generally used to assess if the peptide spectrum match of your candidate peptide is correct.
+By generating a clean MS spectrum of synthetic peptide sequence, you expect it to resemble the original spetrum of your candidate peptide as a mirrored image without any mismatch of major b and y ions.

+To make this mirror plot for a list of candidate peptides, you need have these files at hand.
+PSM table of candidate peptides with spectra file information, scan number, peptide sequences PSM table of synthetic peptides with spectra file information, scan number, peptide sequences All mzML spectra file that are present in candidate peptides PSM table are stored in one folder All mzML spectra file that are present in synthetic peptides PSM table are stored in one folder

 ## To generate annotated spectra of peptide identifications (to be updated)